4.3 Early Help Assessment Framework in Knowsley

 In the unlikely event that a child is assessed to be at Level 4 but is not currently receiving a service, (e.g. those with acute illness, mental health needs, complex disability), the procedures outlined at Level 2 and Level 3 should be followed to identify needs and take appropriate action.
 However, if a child/young person is identified as being at risk of significant/immediate harm, Practitioners should not follow the procedures set out for Levels 2 & 3.
 They should immediately make a direct referral to the local area Children & Families Social Work Team and follow up with an EHA within 48 hours if appropriate.

-Once the child/young person is making progress and is moving towards achieving their full potential across the 5 Outcomes, he/she may move down to an appropriate level.
+Once the child/young person is making progress and is moving towards achieving their full potential across the 5 Outcomes, they may move down to an appropriate level.
 At lower levels, the child's/young person's needs will be monitored closely through both specialist support and Multi-agency Meetings.

 Case Study 4 - Level 4 CIN